This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Please leave a rating and tell us how you liked it!

 - 2 cups vegetable broth low-salt

 - 1 Tablespoon olive oil

-- 8 ounces of mushrooms, (white or baby bella,) finely chopped with a knife or food processor
+- 8 ounces mushrooms white or baby bella, finely chopped with a knife or food processor

-- ½ cup Parmesan cheese, grated (or vegan substitute)
+- ½ cup Parmesan cheese grated: Nutritional yeast for vegan version.